-• EOPSLO #1: Upon completion of the Program, the graduate will synthesize knowledge, skills, attitudes, safety, and quality of care competencies in order to provide patientcentered care incorporating teamwork, collaboration, evidence-based practice, and informatics.
-(Knowledge-Test-Subjective-Measured End of RNSG 2941).
+1. Upon completion of the Program, the graduate will synthesize knowledge, skills, attitudes, safety, and quality of care competencies in order to provide patient-centered care incorporating teamwork, collaboration, evidence-based practice, and informatics.

-Expected Level of Achievement (ELA): 60% of students will complete the program by individual scoring of a Level 2 or higher in overall performance of the program exit exam within three attempts.
+Expected Level of Achievement (ELA): 60% of students will complete the program by individual scoring of a 74% or higher (Level 2) in overall performance on the program comprehensive predictor benchmark exam.

 ELA for the percentage of students is based on research from the Program Completion Rates for the Program over three years (AY2020-AY2022) which averaged 62.3%.
 The Level 2 proficiency achievement (scoring between 74.0%-78.0%) is based on the 94% predicted probability of passing the NCLEX-RN.
-EOPSLO#1 is introduced in RNSG 1920/RNSG 1960 when students take their first ATI Content Mastery Assessment.
-It is reinforced in RNSG 1940 and RNSG 2930.
-Students are expected to master it by RNSG 2941.